 These follow-ups are vital for keeping the conversation going with attendees and gathering valuable feedback.
 Additionally, sharing the recording allows those who couldn’t attend live to engage with the content.

 Neil Patel’s approach to webinars using YouTube Live was effective in many ways.
-He nailed the registration process, email reminders, and post-webinar follow-ups.
-However, by embedding the video on a custom landing page and using better calendar integration, Neil—and you—could take webinar strategies to the next level.
+He nailed the registration process, email automation, and post-webinar follow-ups.
+However, by embedding the video on a branded landing page and using better calendar integration, Neil—and you—could take webinar strategies to the next level.

 If you want to maximize leads, engage your audience, and convert viewers into clients, follow these steps and improve upon Neil’s strategy to create your own successful webinars.